woodser/monero-ts/README.md

 ## Overview

-This project is a C++ library for using Monero wallets via native bindings to [Monero Core v0.16.0.0 'Nitrogen Nebula'](https://web.getmonero.org/downloads/).
+This project is a C++ library for creating Monero applications with native bindings to [monero v0.16.0.0 'Nitrogen Nebula'](https://github.com/monero-project/monero/tree/v0.16.0.0).

-In addition, this project conforms to an [API specification](http://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.

-This library may be used to build Monero-related applications, such as GUIs, REST/JSON-RPC APIs, or libraries in other languages (e.g. [monero-java](https://github.com/monero-ecosystem/monero-java), [monero-javascript](https://github.com/monero-ecosystem/monero-javascript)).

-* Supports client-side wallets connected to a daemon.
+* Supports fully client-side wallets connected to a daemon.
 * Supports multisig, view-only, and offline wallets.
-* Conforms to an [API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.
+* Uses a clearly defined [data model and API specification](https://moneroecosystem.org/monero-java/monero-spec.pdf) intended to be intuitive and robust.
 * Query wallet transactions, transfers, and outputs by their many attributes.
 * Receive notifications when wallets sync, send, or receive.
-* Tested by over 100 JUnit test cases using JNI bindings in [monero-java](https://github.com/monero-ecosystem/monero-java).
+* Tested by over 100 tests in [monero-java](https://github.com/monero-ecosystem/monero-java) and [monero-javascript](https://github.com/monero-ecosystem/monero-javascript) using JNI and WebAssembly bindings.

 ## Sample code

-This code demonstrates the API.
+This code introduces the API.
 See the [documentation](https://woodser.github.io/monero-cpp-library/annotated.html) or [specification PDF](http://moneroecosystem.org/monero-java/monero-spec.pdf) for more details.

-Note: This API might change depending on feedback, such as changing structs to classes, using pure object-oriented accessors and mutators, not using boost::optional with shared_ptrs, etc.  Feedback is welcome.
+_Note: This API might change depending on feedback, such as changing structs to classes, using pure object-oriented accessors and mutators, not using boost::optional with shared_ptrs, etc.  Feedback is welcome._

 ```c++
 // create a wallet from a mnemonic phrase